rapid7/metasploit-framework/documentation/modules/auxiliary/gather/apache_superset_cookie_sig_priv_esc.md

 sudo docker exec -it superset superset init
 ```

-Login to the app, click 'list users' under 'Settings', then click '+'.  make a new user with 'public' as the permission level.
+Login to the app, click 'list users' under 'Settings', then click '+'.  make a new user with 'Public' as the role.

 If you want any database credentials to be pulled, you'll need to configure a database as well.